Home

 (AFAP* as fast as possible)

-Check glass during fusing process to ensure that it doesn't overheat.
+Check during fusing process to ensure that plate doesn't overheat.

 1. 330°F up to 1000°F hold 20 minutes